How to Look Good Naked: Versions in other countries

 The U.S. version of How to Look Good Naked airs on Lifetime, and is hosted by Carson Kressley.
 The show was promoted on The Oprah Winfrey Show, in addition to receiving rave reviews from the New York Times and the L.A.
 Times.
 Its premiere was the biggest in the network's 24-year history.
 The US version has aired on Network Ten in Australia and E4 in the United Kingdom.

 In Belgium, there is a show called Look Good or Nicely Naked.

 There is also a Swedish version called Snygg Naken, an Italian version called Nude e Belle, an Israeli version called בעירום מלא (Be'erom Mal'e), a French version, Belle toute nue, which began on the M6 channel on 9 December 2008, and Polish version called Jak dobrze wyglądać nago, which will begin on TVN Style channel in March 2009.

-In late 2009/early 2010, the Canadian version of How to Look Good Naked premiered and currently runs on the W Network, on which the UK version once aired.
+In late 2009, the Canadian version of How to Look Good Naked premiered and currently runs on the W Network, on which the UK version once aired.
 It is hosted by Zain Meghji.

-Since 2010 there is also a Czech version called Nahá jsi krásná (Naked you're beautiful) hosted by Libor Šula.
+Since 2010, a Czech version called Nahá jsi krásná (Naked you're beautiful) has been hosted by Libor Šula.